SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-10-18-32-0-japanese-language-notation-on-add-dashboard-and-add-report-screens.md

 version: 10.18.32.0
 ---

-Improved the localization of the dialog window titles for adding and editing dashboards and reports.
+Improved Japanese localization of the dialog window titles for adding and editing dashboards and reports.